Home » Terms of Engagement

 Where we are advising more than one person (such as a partnership or multiple shareholders in a venture), we may require each person to take separate advice where appropriate.

 We will charge a fee which is fair and reasonable in the circumstances.
 Our fee will take account of the factors detailed in the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (Conduct Rules), including:

 To avoid incurring additional fees, please instruct us reasonably in advance of any deadlines and provide us with all relevant information regarding your matter.

-We will charge you separately for general office services to cover the cost of photocopying, printing, telephone, courier and other office charges.
+We will charge you separately for general office services to cover the cost of photocopying, printing, telephone and other office charges.
 The office service charge is 5% of our fee, although if our actual costs significantly exceed this amount, we may invoice you for these additional costs.

-In addition, we will pass on to you the fees and other costs (including official fees, foreign agent fees and travel costs) which we incur on your behalf.
+In addition, we will pass on to you the fees and other costs (including official fees, foreign agent fees, travel costs and courier fees) which we incur on your behalf.
 These fees and costs are identified as “disbursements” in our invoices.
-For disbursements in foreign currencies, we charge a 3% foreign currency fee to cover exchange rate changes and bank transfer fees.

 Any applicable goods and services tax (GST) will be passed on to you and will be itemised separately on our invoices.
 Unless we indicate otherwise, our fee estimates exclude GST (if applicable) and office service charges.